-Sister Járuko Doi was named co-formator of the Maryknoll Sister in-charge of formation of the women who are to begin their life in becoming Maryknoll Sisters.
-She has lived a very rich and varied mission experience with solid theological and professional preparations that will serve her well in mentoring the future Maryknoll Sisters.
+Sister Járuko has lived a very rich and varied mission experience with solid theological and professional preparations that will serve her well in mentoring the future Maryknoll Sisters.

-Sister Járuko entered Maryknoll on August 22, 1981 from the parish of St. Francis Xavier in Los Angeles, California.
+Sister Járuko entered Maryknoll on August 22nd, 1981 from the parish of St. Francis Xavier in Los Angeles, California.
 She is Japanese American, born and raised in California by parents who were interned during World War II.
-Her father and grandfather were interned at Manzanar, a US internment camp in California and her mother was interned at the camp in Heart Mountain, Wyoming.
+Her father and grandfather were interned at Manzanar, a U.S. internment camp in California and her mother was interned at the camp in Heart Mountain, Wyoming.

 In 1984, Sister Járuko was missioned to the Aymara indigenous people of the southern Andes (Altiplano) of Puno and Chinchera, Peru at 12, 500 ft. above sea level.
 Sister Járuko did Pastoral work and introduced economic development projects to the people.
 With other groups in the diocese and Aymara artists, Sister Járuko developed a grassroots silk-screening studio, a response to the need for popular education material representative of the Andean and rural environment.